 Pros:

-Easy to maintain – Corian worktops are, for the most part, easy to maintain and minor scratches or marks to the surface can easily be overcome with everyday cleaning products.
+- Easy to maintain – Corian worktops are, for the most part, easy to maintain and minor scratches or marks to the surface can easily be overcome with everyday cleaning products.

-Stain resistant – Like other stone counterparts such as Granite and Quartz, Corian worktops are a non-porous material and this means they are able to stand up to daily wear and tear, and staining.
+- Stain resistant – Like other stone counterparts such as Granite and Quartz, Corian worktops are a non-porous material and this means they are able to stand up to daily wear and tear, and staining.

-Easy to cut, shape and install – Like hardwood worktops, Corian worktops can be moulded in a variety of different shapes and the joints between the different sections of the worktop can be made to look seamless.
+- Easy to cut, shape and install – Like hardwood worktops, Corian worktops can be moulded in a variety of different shapes and the joints between the different sections of the worktop can be made to look seamless.

 Cons:

-Expensive – Corian worktops are known to be more expensive than other solid surfaces due to its enhanced qualities and flexibility.
+- Expensive – Corian worktops are known to be more expensive than other solid surfaces due to its enhanced qualities and flexibility.
 Yet the benefits they offer do not necessarily outweigh the longer-term benefits that natural stone materials such as granite can provide.

-Doesn’t age well – Unlike their natural stone counterparts, Corian worktops are known to collect minor scratches and colourations over time.
+- Doesn’t age well – Unlike their natural stone counterparts, Corian worktops are known to collect minor scratches and colourations over time.

-Avoid hot pots and pans – As with other worktop materials such as marble, corian worktops are often more susceptible to damage from hot pots and pans than other worktop materials such as Granite and Quartz stone.
+Avoid hot pots and pans – As with other worktop materials such as marble, Corian worktops are often more susceptible to damage from hot pots and pans than other worktop materials such as Granite and Quartz stone.
 In a similar vein, you should always make sure to avoid cutting directly onto a Corian work surface as this can damage the worktop.
 Instead, make sure to use a chopping board or worktop protector to prevent scratching or marking the surface.

 STILL NEED HELP?

-Still struggling to decide on the ideal material for your kitchen worktops, or would like to hear more on how stone worktops can offer a wealth of benefits to your kitchen space?
+Are you still struggling to decide on the ideal material for your kitchen worktops, or would like to hear more on how stone worktops can offer a wealth of benefits to your kitchen space?
 Then get in touch with one of our expert team today and we’ll happily help you find the right material for your needs.
 Alternatively, pop on down to our Bristol showroom and see our exclusive range of stone materials on display.